rahulgopinath/rahulgopinath.github.io/_posts/2021-01-28-grammar-inference.markdown

 attempting to look for heuristics which are applicable to context-free grammars that are found in real-world software.
 The idea being that, the theoretical limitation could be about pathological grammars.
-Even if one could recover the grammar of a reasonable subset of context-free grammars, it is a win.
+Even if one could recover the grammar of a reasonable subset of context-free grammars, it is a win[^curley2016grammatical].
 Indeed, Clark et al.[^clark2008a] takes this approach.
 Another reasonable approach is to look for approximations.
 The research in this field was summarized by Higuera[^higuera2010grammatical].